-Network Economy, also known as Secondary Service under the OATT, and the terms and conditions for Network Economy are described in Sections 28.4 and 28.6, Attachment Q-2, and the Settlement Agreement (Appendix 5).
+Network Economy is also known as Secondary Service under the OATT (Appendix 5).
+The terms and conditions for Network Economy are described in Sections 28.4 and 28.6, Attachment Q-2, the Settlement Agreement (Appendix 1, page 2 of 20 onwards), and Tariff Supplement No. 80 (Appendix 6).

 There are two components that determine the priority of Network Economy Transmission Service: the Network Economy Utilization Test and the Economic Test.
-The procedures for calculating the

-Network Economy Utilization Test, and the market and trigger price determinations for calculating the Economic Test are set out in BC Hydro Business Practice entitled Network Economy.
+The procedures for calculating the Network Economy Utilization Test, and the market and trigger price determinations for calculating the Economic Test are set out in BC Hydro Business Practice (Appendix 7) entitled Network Economy Service.

-This report details the history of the use of Network Economy for the last three years until BC Hydro's recent fiscal year end (March 22, 2009 to March 24, 2012).
-The statistics that follow provide information on volume, the utilization rate, the frequency of times that the Network Customer passed the Economic Test, and the relationship between volume and price.
+This report details the history of the use of Network Economy for the last three years until BC Hydro's recent fiscal year end (March 27, 2011 to March 22, 2014).
+The statistics that follow provide information on volume, the utilization rate, the frequency of times that the Network Customer passed the Economic Test and the relationship between volume and price.